RTradeLtd/misc/README.md

 The Zabbix folder contains templates used to monitor our systems in production.

+### apc-ups

+Contains a template to monitor APC UPS machines

 ### Cisco

 Contains a Cisco 2960s 24port switch template